Aera23/-/README.md

 # Installation
 * Copy the files into the directory you want to.
-* Change the secrets in 28.php
+* Change the secrets in data.php
 * Set a cookie with the name you set, with any non-blank value.

 # Extra